 The Curious Cat Spy Club by Linda Joy Singleton MYSTERY ages 8 – 12

 What a fantastic new book series — my daughter and I devoured this first book.
 (She’s currently enjoying the 2nd.)
-Three kids form seemingly different social circles band together to rescue kittens they found in a dumpster — and solve the mystery of who would try to kill the kittens.
+Three kids from seemingly different social circles band together to rescue kittens they found in a dumpster — and solve the mystery of who would try to kill the kittens.

 The Perilous Princess Plot (Buckle and Squash) by Sarah Courtlauld HUMOR FANTASY ages 7 – 10